BenThere6/logo-maker/README.md

 ## Installation

-To install the SVG Logo Generator, follow these simple steps:
+To install the SVG Logo Maker, follow these simple steps:

 1. Clone or download this repository to your local machine.
 2. Navigate to the project directory using your terminal.
 3. Install the project dependencies using 'npm install'.

 That's it!
-You've successfully installed the SVG Logo Generator on your machine.
+You've successfully installed the SVG Logo Maker on your machine.
 You can now proceed to use the script to create custom SVG logos for your projects.

 ## Usage

-To create custom SVG logos with the SVG Logo Generator, follow these simple steps:
+To create custom SVG logos with the SVG Logo Maker, follow these simple steps:

-1. Open your terminal and navigate to the project directory where the SVG Logo Generator is located.
+1. Open your terminal and navigate to the project directory where the SVG Logo Maker is located.
 2. Initiate the script by entering 'npm start'.
-This command launches the SVG Logo Generator script and prompts you to configure your logo.
+This command launches the SVG Logo Maker script and prompts you to configure your logo.
 3. Follow the on-screen prompts:
     * Enter the text you want in your logo (up to three characters).
     * Choose the color of the text.